popcat001/agent_framework/README.md

 ## Recent Updates

+- **2026-05-31 — `MULTI_AGENT_ENABLED` kill-switch + configurable backend port.** Setting `MULTI_AGENT_ENABLED=false` bypasses the agents registry and per-agent ACL checks, so the server runs on framework defaults with no `agents/` directory required. `BACKEND_PORT` in `.env` is now read directly by `vite.config.ts` so the Vite proxy follows the backend port without a shell env var.
 - **2026-05-28 — Reliability + security hardening.** WebSocket stop/disconnect now propagates a `cancel_event` into `Agent.run` (`AgentCancelled`) so abandoned runs stop instead of streaming into a dead socket; streaming switched from shared-list polling to an `asyncio.Queue` with coalesced text deltas; tool events carry `tool_use_id` so parallel same-named calls resolve independently; the `/files` route is path-traversal-checked; expired sessions surface a refresh modal (WS close + REST 401 share one signal).
 The `task`/subagent system was removed — the agent is a single tool tier.
 - **2026-05-15 — Per-agent access control + Admin UI.** DB-backed 2-tier access control (L1 super-admin via env var, L2 agent-admin via `web_agent_admins` table).
 Unprovisioned users fall back to a configured default agent. `enabled` flag in `agent.yaml` hides agents from the sidebar without deleting files.
 Admin UI for managing grants shipped 2026-05-18.
 - **2026-05-07 — Multi-agent architecture.** `SkillLoader`, `ToolLoader`, and `Agent` now accept a list of directories, so each agent layers its own skills/tools/system-prompt on top of the shared set.
 Powers the AGENTS sidebar in the web UI; tool-name collisions across dirs raise `ToolCollisionError` at startup.